anucssa/cssavote2/README.md

 It accepts the followed schema:

     {
-      "state": one of either "voting" or "editing"
+      "state": one of either "voting (default)" or "editing" }
-    }